kazurayam/java-diff-report/README.md

 A simple wrapper for the [java-diff-utils](https://github.com/java-diff-utils/java-diff-utils) library.

-The java-diff-report hides the detail of the java-diff-util lib to make it even simpler to use.
-The java-diff-report accepts 2 input texts, generates the diff information, writes the result into a output file in Markdown format.
+The java-diff-report library provides an simplified interface to the java-diff-util library.
+The java-diff-report accepts 2 input texts (as File, Path, String, URL), generates the diff, compile a report in Markdown format.

-The jar is available at
+You can download the jar at
 - [Maven Central](https://mvnrepository.com/artifact/com.kazurayam/java-diff-report)
 - [Releases page of the project's GitHub repository](https://github.com/kazurayam/java-diff-report/releases)